hb9kns/NEMO/NEMO/static/howtos/equiresp.md

 ### Email

-The `Email` page allows to send a message to all users, mentors, responsibles, or to those who are qualified for a tool, work on a specific project, or bill to a specific account (yet unused in NEMO/FIRST-Lab).
+The `Email` page allows to send a message to all users, responsibles, or to those who are qualified for a tool, work on a specific project, or bill to a specific account (yet unused in NEMO/FIRST-Lab).

+Please note: Mentors belong to the project "_MENTOR" which can be selected to send a message to all of them.

 ### Maintenance (inactive)